 Teach digital citizenship.
 Take character education one step further and apply it to online activities.
 Focus on “treating people with kindness” or stranger danger awareness before branching out to more specifics.

 Give them opportunities to practice social media etiquette in a safe environment.
-If you use blogs or Facebook posts in class, them apply their skills in leaving polite comments
+If you use blogs or Facebook posts in class, they apply their skills in leaving polite comments

 Start teaching them how to protect their personal information.
 Even young students should know the basics: don’t use your real name, avoid telling your address, and be selective with the photos you share.
 As children age, you can include more age appropriate tips.